A Reckless Romeo: Production

 The film was released by the Comique Film Corporation when it and many other early film studios in America's first motion picture industry were based in Fort Lee, New Jersey, at the beginning of the 20th century.
 Some shots were done at Palisades Amusement Park.

 The film was originally produced in New Jersey as one of Arbuckle's last Keystone pictures.
 Filmed between July and September 1916 and later sold to Paramount, it was released as a Comique film on May 21, 1917, after The Butcher Boy and before The Rough House.

+Censorship

+Before A Reckless Romeo could be exhibited in Kansas, the Kansas Board of Review required the elimination of a scene where a policeman loses his pants, and the two intertitles "I left our address with the stork," and "He never left that one."

 Preservation status

-Thought to have been lost, a print was discovered in 1998 in the Norwegian Film Archive in an unmarked canister with another lost Arbuckle short, The Cook (1918).
+Thought to have been lost, until a damaged print was discovered in 1998 in the Norwegian Film Archive in an unmarked canister with another lost Arbuckle short, The Cook (1918).
 The film archive at George Eastman House has a 35 mm positive print.